stefanGT44/AngryHeads/README.md

 They both have simple attacks and two additional spells with cooldowns.<br>

 #### The Ninja:
-An agile meele fighter with fast paced sword attacks and combos.<br>
+An agile melee fighter with fast paced sword attacks and combos.<br>
 * Simple attack - Sword strike (3 hit combo for jump attack)
 * Ability 1 - Jump
 * Ability 2 - Stealth for 3 seconds